hamstar/Wikimate/USAGE.md

 $wikiCode = $page->getSection(4, true);
 ```

-You can even get an array with all the sections in it by either index or name
+You can even get an array with all the sections in it by either index or name:

 ```php
 // get all the sections (by index number)